This post may contain affiliate links. For more information, please read the full disclosure policy here.

-I am no stranger to solo travel.
-Ever since I was 18 (which was unfortunately a long time ago, guys) I have travelled alone.
-I have gotten used to depending on myself now, but that wasn’t the case at the beginning.
-I thought I would share my solo travel story so a) you know you are not alone if you are afraid of the concept and b) to hopefully inspire you to take off and travel alone yourself.
+I am no stranger to travelling alone, which is why I am such an advocate for solo travel.
+Ever since I was 18, which was unfortunately a long time ago, I have travelled alone.
+I’ve gotten used to depending on myself now, but that wasn’t the case in the beginning.
+I thought I would share my solo travel story so a) you know you are not alone if you are afraid of the concept.
+And b) to hopefully inspire you to take off and travel alone yourself.

 My independent travel journey began when I went to Europe at 18.
 To be frank, I was shit scared.
 I was so unprepared for travelling alone that I cried.
 A lot.
 I also got nervous butterflies in my stomach a hundred times a day.
 But I also learned that sometimes all you have to do is ask people.
-In London, a place known for its unfriendly locals (sorry Londoners, but you know that’s what people say) I met some really helpful folks.
+In London, I met some really helpful folks.
 There were a few others who death-stared me on buses and such, but we won’t go there.

 After London I spent 3.5 weeks on a Contiki tour of Europe.
 Tours like this are fantastic for new solo travellers, as you aren’t being fully independent but you are still pushed out of your comfort zone.
 I was placed in a room with two other Australian solo female travellers and felt instantly at ease with them.
 That trip was full of exciting memories and I can’t wait to get back to Europe to track my own path through its many countries.

-Following Europe I did another Contiki tour – in South East Asia this time.
+Following Europe I did another Contiki tour.
+This time, around Southeast Asia.
 Thinking back, I probably could have done this by myself, but in the end I met people who I am still friends with today, so I wouldn’t take back the experience.
 Like the people I travelled to Hobart with?
 Yep, Contiki friends.

-From there, in 2013 I travelled to Tokyo then onwards to the United States before landing in Vancouver to begin my working holiday – all alone.
-I then spent three months traversing across North America solo and it was unforgettable as well as life-changing.
+From there, in 2013 I travelled to Tokyo, then onwards to the United States before landing in Vancouver to begin my working holiday – all alone.
+I then spent three months traversing across North America solo and it was as unforgettable as it was life-changing.

 Since travelling alone I have also become much more independent.
 I don’t need someone by my side constantly to enjoy myself.
 You can still have fun alone, trust me.
 A few years ago I was scared to even contemplate travelling solo.
 Now I have travelled across North America by myself, I don’t even think twice about being alone – travelling or otherwise.
 I feel like if I can conquer Tokyo by myself, I can do anything, because that place is bloody massive.

 • I would recommend starting with a tour if you are really nervous about travelling by yourself.
-It isn’t as cost-effective as going totally rogue, but it is worth it for the experience and peace of mind.
+It isn’t as cost-effective as going totally rogue, but it’s worth it for the experience and peace of mind.

 • Stay in hostels, especially if you are a bit more extroverted than myself because you will meet so many other solo travellers.
 It is so easy to start conversations in hostel common areas as everyone is in the same position basically – travelling by themselves.